dtaipov/KeyChain/source/index.html.md

 ```javascript
 //go to json
 ```
-You will get an **extended name** of the key which consists of the name you have given it as a prefix and the first 8 bytes of the hash.
-Note that from now on you should insert the extended key!

 <aside class="notice">
-Insert your own extended name of the key!
+Insert your own key name!
 Do not copy the following code together with the key name that we use because it is specified here only as an example of how your key name might look like.
 </aside>

 > Then request a public key via